optimuspaul/sensei/README.md

 1. clone the repo and cd to it

-1. run virtualenv venv && source venv/bin/activate if you want
+1. run `virtualenv venv && source venv/bin/activate` if you want

-1. run pip install -r requirements.txt
+1. `pip install -r requirements.txt`

-1. Ask Pete to be added to the Heroku app as a collaborator

-1. Download the Heroku toolbelt and run heroku login

-1. `export DATABASE_URL=$(heroku config:get DATABASE_URL -a sensei-server)`
+1. `npm install`

 1. `python run.py`

+1. `webpack --watch`

 1. Go to http://localhost:5000/